azavea/raster-vision-examples/README.md

 > scripts/jupyter
 ```

 This mounts many of the same directories as `scripts/consle`.
-The terminal output will give you the URL to go to in order to JupyterHub.
+The terminal output will give you the URL to go to in order to use JupyterHub.

 ### Running against AWS